Removing a Personal Representative in California: An Overview

 - Interested persons can appear at the hearing and file a written declaration.

-- The personal representative can answer to the declaration.
+- The personal representative can answer the declaration.

 - The court can order the personal representative to answer questions under oath.